 VA Benefit Request

-The Veterans Resource Center will assist with payment deferrals while awaiting Post 9/11 GI Bill tuition and fee payments provided the student and submitted required documentation.
+The Office of Veteran Success will assist with payment deferrals while awaiting Post 9/11 GI Bill tuition and fee payments provided the student and submitted required documentation.

 Post-9/11 GI Bill use at SU

 - Follow these steps to use your G.I.
 Bill Education benefits at Syracuse University Syracuse Veteran Benefits Steps